Creative Writing BA (Hons)

 You'll work with published writers, academics and industry professionals on writing for digital media, pitches, exhibitions, reviews, and articles.

 The course features two distinct pathways.
-The literature pathway features modules that allow you to explore a variety of literary topics and texts in depth.
+The literature pathway features modules that explore a variety of literary topics and texts in depth.
 If your main interests lie in writing for and about film and television, you can elect to take the degree's film pathway, on which you'll study film in depth.

 Modules

-Each level is made up of four modules each worth 30 credit points.
+Each level is made up of four modules, each worth 30 credit points.
 Typically a student must complete 120 credits at each level.

 Literature Pathway